-You can remove a style from the list of styles in the current site.
+You can remove a style from the list of styles in the Style view.
 You cannot remove the currently applied style.
-When you remove a SiteStyle, its name is removed from the current site only.
-Its style folder and the associated image files are not deleted, and it is not removed from any other sites.
+When you remove a SiteStyle, its style folder and images associated with that style are permanently deleted.

 - 1. In Style view, select the style you want to remove. - 2.
 From the Style menu, choose Remove Style From List. - 3.
 Click Yes to confirm.